AlexKnauth/hollowknight-autosplit-wasm/README.md

 and navigate to the Layout file from before.
 Select it and click `Ok`.

-Finally, do not manually split or skip while running with this autosplitter, unless either it's explicitly marked as `ManualSplit` or it's the end-split.
-Don't manually split, skip, or undo splits in any other situation.
-The autosplitter will not know that you did that, and the autosplitter's state will be out of sync with LiveSplit's state.

 ## Instructions for OBS LiveSplit One

 OBS LiveSplit One works best on Windows or Linux.